“From said Square to the Palmyra Town Line going south; Elm Street.”

 Following Mary’s death, James & Bertha Fuller moved into the house and are listed as the owners on the 1943 map.
 James passed away in 1947 and Bertha remained in the house until her death in 1968.
 Many Hartland locals recall Bertha giving piano lessons on the pair of Grand Pianos she had in the 2 front rooms.

 The house was purchased soon after by Linwood & Marion (Ireland) Vanadestine who converted into a Boarding Home for the mentally challenged for many years.
 Following a new coat of paint, the former Fuller Mansion also became known locally as the “Pink Mansion” due to its new exterior color.
+It was purchased in 1978 and continued as a Boarding Home for years.
 Currently, in 2020 it stands abandoned.

 Fuller Mansion – 1987

 Dr. Charles A. Moulton established the St. Albans & Hartland Telephone Company in 1893 in St. Albans before moving to Hartland where he eventually built his new home and business on Elm Street.
 The company incorporated as the Hartland & St. Albans Telephone Company in 1903.

 Hartland & St. Albans Telephone Company Directory – 1908

 In 1913, D. Whiting & Son Creamery opened on Elm Street operating until about 1920 when it was sold and became the Hartland Co-Operative Creamery managed by Frank McCormack in 1922.
 The creamery building sat back off Elm Street across the street from the Fuller Mansion.